Continual Learning for Blind Image Quality Assessment: Related Work

 \section{Related Work}

-In this section, we give an overview of representative IQA datasets as different subpopulations from the image space $\mathcal{X}$.
-We then discuss the progress of BIQA driven by the construction of IQA datasets (see Table \ref{tab:database}).
+In this section, we give an overview of representative IQA datasets as different subpopulations from the image space $\mathcal{X}$ (see Table~\ref{tab:database}).
+We then discuss the progress of BIQA driven by the construction of IQA datasets.
 Finally, we review continual learning in a broader context.